 The sound of horse-hoofs and gear clinking told Werner the end was very near.
 Even without looking, he knew the Russian soldier had found them and was about to dispatch both of them to their God.

 He looked up to see a lone soldier sitting horseback, facing Werner and looking directly at him.
 They made eye contact.
 Werner made peace with his God.
-Then a shout came from somewhere to the left, “find anything?”
+Then a shout came from somewhere to the left, “Tovarich –Find anything?”

-Werner ended his story with, “Gideon! – WE DO NOT KILL THE INNOCENT!
-It is the only thing that separates us from them.”
+Werner ended his story by addressing me in a raised voice parental tone that I knew well.
+“Gideon! – WE DO NOT HARM THE INNOCENT!
+It is the one thing that separates us from them.”